Januson/docker-image-zola/README.md

-# docker-zola
+# docker-image-zola

-Provides a Docker image [Zola](https://www.getzola.org/), the Rust-based static site generator.
+Docker image providing [Zola](https://www.getzola.org/), the Rust-based static site generator.
 This image is using Zola version **0.15.3**, but it will be updated with later releases.